MicrosoftDocs/xamarin-docs/docs/android/get-started/installation/set-up-device-for-development.md

 - **WiFi** - It is possible to connect an Android device to a computer without using a USB cable, over WiFi.
-This technique requires a bit more effort but could be useful when device too far from the computer to remain constantly plugged-in via cable.
+This technique requires a bit more effort but could be useful when the device is too far from the computer to remain constantly plugged-in via cable.
 Connecting via WiFi will be covered in the next section.